mmcc007/screenshots/README.md

 ````

 # Writing tests for `screenshots`
-Taking screenshots using this package is straightforward.
+Capturing screenshots using this package is straightforward.

 A special function is provided in
 the `screenshots` package that is called by the test each time you want to capture a screenshot. `screenshots` will
 then process the images appropriately during a `screenshots` run.

-To take screenshots in your tests:
+To capture screenshots in your tests:
 1. Include the `screenshots` package in your pubspec.yaml's dev_dependencies section
    ````yaml
      screenshots: ^0.1.2